kubestellar/kubestellar/docs/content/direct/galaxy-intro.md

 - **shadow-pods** - controller used to support streaming logs in Argo Workflows and KFP.

-- **clustermetrics** - a CRD and controller that provide basic cluster metrics info for each node in a cluster, designed to work together with KubeStellar sync/status sycn mechanisms.
+- **clustermetrics** - a CRD and controller that provide basic cluster metrics info for each node in a cluster, designed to work together with KubeStellar sync/status sync mechanisms.

 - **mc-scheduling** - A Multi-cluster scheduling framework supporting pluggable schedulers.